Dean Duperron

-List of Royal Fellows

 The Duperron Group

 The Duperron Group has been involved in real estate for decades going back to first purchasing a 5-year-old split-level home in Coquitlam which he converted into a triplex.
 From there a variety of real estate investments including a co-op housing project that was converted into a strata property, quadrupling its value.
 Later, an apartment complex was purchased in Langley.
 In 2012, The Duperron Group purchased 39 apartment buildings in Houston with the Canadian dollar at par to the USA dollar and sold the buildings in 2015 profiting from a 30% drop in the value Canadian dollar.
 These transactions among others have made real estate a successful part of The Duperron Group’s portfolio.

 Leveraging Dean Duperron's diverse business experience which includes operations in trades, retail, wholesale, real estate investing, market investing, party and event planning, and mentoring entrepreneurs, The Duperron Group has a strong background in many industries.
 The Duperron Group also delivered training in a variety of subjects, such as trade skills, electrical, heavy equipment operators, construction, hospitality, health careers, nursing, pharmacy, and business, etc. The Duperron Group has been recognized by various governments, including provincial and federal governments.
 Credentialing is inclusive of certificates all the way through Master's Degrees.

 The Duperron Group of Schools today includes an online university, hospitality institutes, a heavy equipment school, ESL schools, horticulture and various business programs throughout our member schools.
 The Duperron Group is actively investing in post-secondary colleges in North America.